LucaLodii/HACKTUDO-2025/README.md

 # sofIA - The Future of Conversational Commerce is Here

+> **📋 Architecture Note**: This repository contains the main sofIA payment agent.
+The WhatsApp bridge is deployed separately in the [sofIA-Whatsapp-Websocket](https://github.com/sofIA-Payment-Agent/sofIA-Whatsapp-Websocket) repository.

 ## 🚀 **REVOLUTIONARY BREAKTHROUGH: First AP2-Compliant Multi-Agent Payment System**

 **sofIA** (Smart Orchestrated Financial Intelligence Agent) is the world's **first implementation** of Google's cutting-edge [AP2 (Agent Payments Protocol)](https://cloud.google.com/blog/products/ai-machine-learning/announcing-agents-to-payments-ap2-protocol) in a production-ready multi-agent system, creating a **paradigm shift** in how payments are processed through WhatsApp.